Allied Democratic Forces: Split and Baluku's allegiance to IS

+2026 Ebola outbreak and humanitarian impact

+The Allied Democratic Forces (ADF) have had a tangible and disruptive impact on civilian life and public health operations in eastern Democratic Republic of the Congo.
+During the 2026 Ebola outbreak in Ituri province, ongoing insecurity linked to the ADF and other armed groups severely constrained the movement of health workers and surveillance teams, limiting their ability to reach affected communities.
+Some health and aid personnel were forced to evacuate remote outbreak zones and relocate to Bunia, the provincial capital, where security conditions were comparatively stable.
+In addition, poor road infrastructure and active rebel presence made many areas logistically inaccessible for contact tracing efforts, and it remains uncertain how many communities were entirely cut off from epidemiological monitoring.
+The ADF, which has declared allegiance to the Islamic State group, is one of several militias operating in Ituri and has been implicated in exacerbating the humanitarian and health crises in the region.

 Foreign involvement

 The DRC government, citing civil society groups in North Kivu, says that Al-Shabaab fighters from Somalia are collaborating with the ADF.
 Uganda has claimed that there is a link between them with al-Shabaab and al-Qaeda.
 In-depth reports have denied this link, stating that there is contact but not real integration.
 MONUSCO has accused it of having extensive links to international Islamist groups such as al-Qaeda, al-Shabaab, al-Qaeda (in the Maghreb) and Boko Haram.

 The Washington Post and World Policy Institute however have considered MONUSCO's single source as dubious.
 In 2021, the group claimed at least one attack near Kampala that killed one and injured 7.
 The deadliest terror incident in Ugandan history was a 2010 attack in the capital Kampala, claimed by Al-Shabab.
 74 people who had assembled in public places in Kampala to watch a World Cup soccer game were killed in those FIFA World Cup bombings.

 An Islamic State financier (Waleed Ahmed Zein) is said to have paid the group at least once according to a report of the New York University's Congo Research Group.